 In recommending candidates for election to the Board, the Nominating and Corporate Governance Committee considers nominees recommended by directors, officers, employees, stockholders and others, using the same criteria to evaluate all candidates.
 The Committee does not assign specific weights to particular criteria, and no particular criterion is necessarily applicable to all prospective nominees.
 The Committee reviews each candidate's qualifications, taking into account diversity in professional experience, skills and background, as well as racial and gender diversity, to determine whether a candidate possesses any of the specific qualities and skills desirable in certain members of the Board.
 Evaluations of candidates generally involve a review of background materials, internal discussions and interviews with selected candidates as appropriate.
 Upon selection of a qualified candidate, the Committee recommends the candidate for consideration by the Board.
-The Committee may engage consultants or thirdparty search firms to assist in identifying and evaluating potential nominees.
+The Committee may engage consultants or third-party search firms to assist in identifying and evaluating potential nominees.

 Stockholders may propose director candidates for consideration by the Nominating and Corporate Governance Committee.
 For stockholder candidates to be considered, written notice of such stockholder recommendation (a) must be provided to the Secretary of the Company not less than 45 days nor more than 75 days prior to the first anniversary of the record date for the preceding year's annual meeting, and (b) must contain the name of any recommended candidate for director, together with a brief biographical sketch, a document indicating the candidate's willingness to serve, if elected, and evidence of the nominating person's ownership of Company stock.
 Both stockholder-proposed candidates and other candidates identified and evaluated by the Nominating and Corporate Governance Committee must comply with the above procedure and meet the qualifications for directors, as outlined in the charter of the Committee and the By-laws of the Company.
-To recommend a prospective nominee for the Nominating and Corporate Governance J. Broccole, Secretary of the Company, at 37-18 Northern Blvd., Long Island City, NY 11101.
+To recommend a prospective nominee for the Nominating and Corporate Governance Committee's consideration, a stockholder must submit the candidate's name and qualifications to Carmine J. Broccole, Secretary of the Company, at 37-18 Northern Blvd., Long Island City, NY 11101.